newexo/icosahedron/prompts/inventory_items/discussion.md

 errors from MagicRing tests, now 4 tests fail and 5 fail with error.
 4. ArmorItem tests consistently have incorrect argument and non-existent fields.
 Fixed errors.
 Now 8 tests fail, but none with error.
+5. All tests for InventoryItem were passing.
+ArmorItem called super init with arguments in incorrect order.
+Fixing that fixed two failures.
+The last failure related to ArmorItem was caused by calling ArmorItem with arguments in correct order.

 ## Final refactor